From the moment I opened the pages of Pocketful of Pinecones, I was enthralled with the idea of notebooking.

 Jeannie said to have the children write what was important, not necessarily what I think should be on the page.
 My notebooking attempts had been more about me than the children.
 I wanted them to look the way I thought they were “supposed” to look.
 It was frustrating to me and my children!

 At the conference, Jeannie had the audience try a notebooking exercise.
-She read from one of her science books (Apologia Elementary Science – which I HIGHLY recommend!), and then we wrote down everything that stuck out to us from the reading.
+She read from one of her science books (Apologia Elementary Science – which I HIGHLY recommend!
+Read about how we use Apologia with multiple ages HERE!), and then we wrote down everything that stuck out to us from the reading.
 Do you know, 2 months later I can still list many of the facts I learned about Orcas that day?!

 I was sold!